 You should bring at least one pair of long (full length) pants.
 Not only for the cold buses and airplanes but also since in some regions (in the mountains) it might be much colder.
 It doesn’t necessarily have to be jeans, as they can be uncomfortable and use a lot of space in your backpack.

-Thin full-length pants, such as Harem Pants are recommendable, as they are the perfect thing to wear in this warm weather conditions and should definitely be part of your backpacker packing list for Southeast Asia.
+Thin full-length pants, such as Harem Pants are recommendable, as they are the perfect thing to wear in these warm weather conditions and should definitely be part of your backpacker packing list for Southeast Asia.
 It’s also practical if you are going to visit temples, in which you have to cover your legs (up to your knees).
-You can either buy a pair before you leave or get one on-site as they can be pretty cheap around Southeast Asia.
+You can either buy a pair before you leave or get one on-site, as they can be pretty cheap around Southeast Asia.

 Sports Pants / Three-quarter length Pants